mitalibhakat/EnergySentinel/README.md

 Sometimes consumer use dirty tricks like tampering with meters to reduce their bill.

 SOLUTION: The project aims to develop an Energy Sentinel with ESP32 and Blynk App, providing users with:
-Intuitive platform for monitoring
+Intuitive platform for monitoring,
-Analysis of energy usage patterns
+Analysis of energy usage patterns,
-Real-time optimization capabilities
+Real-time optimization capabilities,
-to foster energy efficiency and sustainability
+ and to foster energy efficiency and sustainability

 TEAM MEMBERS: